 "The Bankruptcy of American Optimism" (oh, let me savor that title once more!) is also a splendid late evocation of the Church Militant:

 Christendom is honor and the fatherland and man with his back to the wall.
 It is the glory of lost causes and the splendor of certain defeat …

 Do even Thomists still write like that?
 The only church showing much militancy nowadays is the one headquartered in Mecca.

 The truly amazing thing, 54 years on from that essay, is that there are any American optimists left.

-Untold stories Jose Antonio Vargas, a web journalist at the Huffington Post, formerly a print journalist at the Washington Post, unmasked himself as an illegal immigrant in a long piece for the New York Times.
+Untold stories.
+Jose Antonio Vargas, a web journalist at the Huffington Post, formerly a print journalist at the Washington Post, unmasked himself as an illegal alien in a long piece for the New York Times.